krrrcks/krrrcks.github.io/_src/posts/2016-01-12-using-racket-minimal-and-raco.markdown

-	Title: "Using Racket Minimal and raco"
+	Title: Using Racket Minimal and raco
 	Date: 2016-01-12T10:55:43
 	Tags: IT, Lisp, Racket